 - The commission meeting contains two parts, a public hearing and a public meeting.

 - During the public hearing, you will have the opportunity to present your proposal.
 Members of the public are allowed to speak in favor or in opposition to your application.
 During the public meeting, Commission members will discuss your proposal and vote on it.

-From start to finish the process generally takes from two weeks to one month depending on the complexity of the application.
+From start to finish the process generally takes from two weeks to two months depending on the complexity of the application.
 Occasionally, the commission may make a site visit.
 Please note a "Certificate of Appropriateness" is valid for only one year.